psi4/psi4/doc/sphinxman/source/build_obtaining.rst

   developing anything to contribute back to the code base.

-  * Provided I still get good, threaded BLAS/LAPACK, OpenMP parallelism, and optimization for a variety of processor architectures (except Mac, which is least common denominator), I'm willing to forgo architecture tuning wizardry to avoid compiling it myself.
+  * Provided I still get good, threaded BLAS/LAPACK, OpenMP parallelism, and optimization for a variety of processor architectures, I'm willing to forgo architecture tuning wizardry to avoid compiling it myself.

     * I'm on Linux or Mac or Windows with Ubuntu Bash Shell.